l-aldarondo/Sports-Predictions/README.md

 ## Machine Learning Model

+### Preliminary data preprocessing

+* Missing or null values were checked pre-database creation-none found.

+* Import from PostgreSQL and read into data frame.

+* Missing or null values were checked within each ML code, post-database import -none found.

+* Column’s ‘Season’ and ‘Name’ assigned to separate data frame for later use.

+* Columns of no value dropped from data frame.

+* Columns determined from feature exploration - not needed columns were dropped.

+* Feature names were set as variable for later use.

+* Data set split into train/test sets.

+* Data scaled to normalize.

+* Checked that all values were numerical using "X.describe()".

+* Encoding was not used as all value-added data is numerical

+### Data Processing

+* Data (season_stats.csv) trained through ML model, feature importance explored

+* Features pruned

+* Data (cy_stats.csv) passed through ML model to predict target – ‘Position’

 ### Explain model choice:
-* Supervised Machine Learning models were chosen due to the data having a label(‘Position’).
+* Supervised Machine Learning models were chosen due to the data having a label "Position".

 ### Logistic Regression